-Who is a Candidate for Eyelid Lift?
+Who is a Candidate for Eyelid Surgery?

-The eyelid lift (blepharoplasty) procedure is intended to produce a more youthful and rested appearance of the eyes.
+The eyelid surgery (blepharoplasty) procedure is intended to produce a more youthful and rested appearance of the eyes.
 The procedure may also widen your visual fields if excessive upper lid skin has partially blocked vision.

-Blepharoplasty is done on an outpatient basis under sedation and local or general anesthesia.
 The incisions are made where the natural crease should be in the upper lids and below the lash line in the lower lids.
 Excess fat and skin are removed.
 If only excess fat is present in the lower lids, it may be removed through an incision inside the lower lids with no external incision or scar (transconjunctival blepharoplasty).

 All sutures are usually removed within 4 to 6 days.
 Initial mild discomfort is easily controlled with oral medication.
 Bruising and sensitivity to light last at least a week or two.
 Swelling progressively disappears in 1 to 2 weeks.
 Eye makeup can be used after sutures are removed.
 Contact lenses can be worn when comfortable—usually within 7 to 10 days.